iterorganization/IMAS-ParaView/docs/source/profiles_2d_reader.rst

 Plotting 2D profiles
 --------------------

-Currently only `rectangular <https://imas-data-dictionary.readthedocs.io/en/latest/generated/identifier/poloidal_plane_coordinates_identifier.html#identifier-utilities-poloidal_plane_coordinates_identifier.xml>`_  2D profiles are supported.
+The 2D profile reader will try to load the first valid ``profiles_2d`` node that is encountered.
+A ``profiles_2d`` node is valid if both the grid coordinates (``r``- and ``z``-coordinates), and at least one profile is found.
+If the `radial <https://imas-data-dictionary.readthedocs.io/en/latest/generated/ids/equilibrium.html#equilibrium-time_slice-profiles_2d-r>`_ and `height <https://imas-data-dictionary.readthedocs.io/en/latest/generated/ids/equilibrium.html#equilibrium-time_slice-profiles_2d-z>`_ coordinates are filled, these will be loaded.
+Alternatively, if these coordinates are empty, it will try to load the radial and height coordinates from the `dim1 <https://imas-data-dictionary.readthedocs.io/en/latest/generated/ids/equilibrium.html#equilibrium-time_slice-profiles_2d-grid-dim1>`_ and `dim2 <https://imas-data-dictionary.readthedocs.io/en/latest/generated/ids/equilibrium.html#equilibrium-time_slice-profiles_2d-grid-dim2>`_ coordinates, respectively.
+Note, this is only supported for rectangular grids.

-The VTK plugin will output a vtkMultiBlockDataSet where each block contains a single profile stored as a vtkUnstructuredGrid.
+The VTK plugin will output a ``vtkMultiBlockDataSet`` where each block contains a single profile stored as a ``vtkUnstructuredGrid``.
 The following image shows a 2D profile from an equilibrium IDS.

 .. figure:: images/profiles_2d.png